Nesh108/JLeapMouse/README.md

 It shouldn't require any other modification.

-In the future, I wish to be able to add gestures and add **Keyboard support**.
+Python version
+-

-See this for Java version: https://github.com/Nesh108/PyLeapMouse
+See this for Python version: https://github.com/Nesh108/PyLeapMouse